Manaslu Circuit Trek Popular

 • For any specific exclusions related to your trekking or expedition package, feel free to ask.
 We're happy to assist with recommendations!

 It is customary in Nepal to tip your lead guides and filled crew .
 You can give tips to your lead guide end of your trip, which will then be shared with the whole team.
 As part of our transparency initiative, the lead guide will distribute the tips to the guides and porters in your presence.
-A good rule of thumb is to budget around $ 150 USD per client you need to collect tips, and although the amount you give is entirely your choice.
+A good rule of thumb is to budget around $ 150 USD per client you need to collect and although the amount you give is entirely your choice.

 Kit Lists: